Kittiwake Class

 Woodland

-As the seasons change, it's now a wonderful opportunity to explore nature in a safe and educational way.
-Alongside developing our love of nature, our woodland sessions will be linked with our English as well as with our science-based learning.
+As the seasons change, it’s a wonderful opportunity for children to explore nature in a safe and educational way.
+Our woodland sessions will not only develop a love of the outdoors but will also be linked to English and science-based learning.

 Class Dojo